 What are MS Office skills?

 So when is the right time to highlight your proficiency in MS Office programs?
-An ideal situation is when the job description mentioned the need for it.
+An ideal situation is when the job description mentions the need for it.
 Since a resume should always align with the job description, it is only right to highlight these skills as necessary.

 To even amplify your expertise in using particular MS Office programs, you should also highlight the level of proficiency you have.
 This classification includes fundamental, basic, proficient, intermediate, or advanced.
 This way, recruiters will immediately know how skilled you are in using such office tools.